Tardis Toys

 Tardis Toys Through the Decades

-In the 1930s, long before Doctor Who began, Dinky Toys made a miniature metal police box to go with their Dinky cars, now highly prized by Tardis collectors.
+In the 1950s, long before Doctor Who began, Dinky Toys made a miniature metal police box, Police Hut 42a, to go with their Dinky cars, now highly prized by Tardis collectors Dinky Tardis

 In the 1970s Denys Fisher Toys Ltd released the first official Tardis toy with doors that opened to reveal a revolving cylinder to make the Doctor appear and disappear Denys Fisher Page.